GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 Previously, the installability check passed if the page had a service worker installed that included a `fetch` event handler.
 Chrome did not have the capability to simulate requests through the service worker, so a full check of correct offline behaviour was not possible.

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/qrDoFGCM2s8pBvM4n7Dv.png", alt="Diagram of service worker", width="800", height="385" %}

-In the current logic, Chrome does not validate whether the `fetch` event handler returned a valid resource with HTTP 200 during the offline check.
+That meant that Chrome did not have the ability to validate whether the `fetch` event handler returned a valid resource with HTTP 200 during the offline check.
-Chrome only checks whether the service worker actually has a `fetch` handler.
+Chrome only checked whether the service worker actually has a `fetch` handler.

-Now that Chrome has the infrastructure to run simulated offline requests through the service worker, we can update the offline detection logic to better reflect actual offline support of the application.
+Starting in Chrome 89, Chrome has the ability to run simulated offline requests through the service worker, allowing us to update the offline detection logic to better reflect actual offline support of the application.

 ## Updated offline detection logic